corlinp/Hello-RunBox/Julia/README.md

 *Julia is a high-level, high-performance dynamic programming language for numerical computing.*

 Running Julia code in the cloud on Tenzar RunBox is simple.
-Make sure you have installed the RunBox CLI.
-The following commands can then be run in your terminal.
+Assuming you have installed the RunBox CLI, the following commands can be run in your terminal:

 1. Download the `hello_world.jl` file in this folder
 2. Import the official [Julia image](https://hub.docker.com/_/julia/) from Docker Hub